zajitschek/metaanalysis/chapters/chapter2.md

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true) Sometimes the biblio-files with the same extension differ slightly in structure and across reference managers, which means that Rayyan may have problem opening them.
 Be aware that getting your files into exactly the right format may require some tweaking.

-## Abstract screeing in RAYYAN
+## Abstract screening in RAYYAN
 We will use these ten references to practice title and abstract screening in Rayyan.
-Screening can be also done in Abstracker.
+Screening can be also done in Abstrackr.
 (Rayyan is considered a little more reliable and more user-friendly, but may  be slow with updating the display).

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)
 Create a new project in Rayyan: